-Scotland make six changes for Georgia clash
+Scotland make six changes for Georgia warm-up

 Ollie Smith replaces Blair Kinghorn at full-back, Darcy Graham takes over from Kyle Steyn on the wing and Ben White is in for Ali Price at scrum-half.

-Jamie Bhatti and Dave Cherry replace Pierre Schoeman and Kyle Turner in the front row and Sam Skinner replaces Richie Gray at lock.
+Jamie Bhatti and Dave Cherry replace Pierre Schoeman and George Turner in the front row and Sam Skinner replaces Richie Gray at lock.

 Ewan Ashman, Chris Harris, Ben Healy and Matt Fagerson come on to the bench.